Event Sponsorship: The 2021 Guide

 Amazon also does a fantastic job of promoting unique experiences including access to fun, non-work related activities like the re:Play after party and a pub crawl.

 GitHub Universe is THE conference to attend if you work in software development.
-On the event's sponsorship page, GitHub Universe makes it abundantly clear what kind of people attend the San Francisco-based conference.
-They offer detailed demographics information which includes attendee job types, company types, and location details.
-This makes it easy for potential sponsors to gauge how successful a partnership might be.
+On the event's sponsorship page, GitHub Universe offers detailed demographics information which includes attendee job types, company types, and location details.
+This makes it easy for potential sponsors to gauge how aligned a partnership might be.
 They also include multiple testimonials throughout the sponsorship page for this same reason.

 Proving ROI to Sponsors

 We've covered a lot so far in this guide.
 But there's one topic we still need to discuss: proving ROI to sponsors.
-How can you show them that a partnership with your event has been a worthwhile investment?
+More than half (54%) of marketers express difficulty in proving ROI.
+How can you show sponsors that partnering with your event is a worthwhile investment?
 We have a few ideas:

 1. Show Event Data